-All of these species have their place in the landscape but some should be used with caution in shelter planting.
-Beech and Sycamore are very wind-hardy but both cast a dense shade which suppresses the shrub layer and ground flora leading in later years to tree belts with little low-level shelter and little biodiversity.
-A group of wind-swept sycamores beside an isolated farm may be an iconic image of the North Pennines, but they could also represent a mistake our grandfathers made that they never got a chance to learn from and which we aren't doomed to repeat.
-Scots Pine and Larch can also behave in the same way in narrow belts although both can be a useful nurse crop in a mixed plantation on a poor site.
+An edge mix including fast growing Rowan complements larger, longer lived species in the woodland core little biodiversity.
+A group of wind-swept sycamores beside an isolated farm may be an iconic image of the North Pennines, but they could also represent a mistake our grandfathers made that they never got a chance to learn from and which we are doomed to repeat.
+Scots pine and larch can also behave in the same way in narrow belts although both can be a useful nurse crop in a mixed plantation on a poor site.